tainavm/tainavm/README.md

 _I'm a iOS Software Engineer._

-I'm 23 years old and i'm from Brazil.
-I have a Computer Science degree and i love building apps.
+I'm 23 years old and I'm from Brazil.
+I have a Computer Science degree and I love building apps.
 In this GitHub you'll find my studies.
 I also have interesting in data science, machine learning and artificial inteligence.

 📍 Currently living in Barcelona, Spain. 🇪🇸